Travel guide

 Google Maps Offline: the advanced backpacker's trick

 Open Google Maps → your profile picture → Offline maps → Select your own map.
 You can download an area of up to ~1.5 GB (an entire region).
-An offline map of Tuscany or the French Riviera takes up about 80–150 MB and saves you from spending data for entire days of exploration.
+An offline map of Tuscany or the French Riviera takes up about 80–150 MB and saves you data for entire days of exploration.

-Set WhatsApp photo resolution
+Configure WhatsApp photo resolution

-Real estimate for 21 days of InterRailing (7 countries): With these tricks, a moderate backpacker consumes between 7 and 10 GB.
+Real estimate for 21 days of Interrail (7 countries): With these tricks, a moderate backpacker consumes between 7 and 10 GB.
 Without tricks, between 15 and 22 GB.
 The difference is spending 28 EUR instead of 45 EUR on data.

 6. Connectivity checklist before backpacking